jlw-m/course_ee693e_2021_fall/week_06/01_yue.md

 {{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_02/images/ClicktokTable4.png" title="Table 4: Comparation of Clicktok" width="320" >}}
 Lastly, Clicktok gives an comparation between their implementation compared to other defenses, with Clicktok providing vastly lower false positive rates comparatively, and similar or better true positive rates.

+### Discussion
+Ground truth measurement is established by strapping a belt around the chest and using the change in chest volume to get breathing signal.
+This ground truth will serve as the standard in which we compare DeepBreath’s performance against.
+To establish a contextual understanding of this comparison, a belt strapped to the diaphragm was compared to a belt strapped to the chest.
+In an ideal world the correlation would have been one (as we would expect DeepBreath’s correlation to be as well), but the data showed a correlation of 0.915.
+This sets the standard for DeepBreath to match.
+Thirteen couples participated in the study.
+Each couple were assigned near subject and far subject identification based on their distance from the sensor.
+To measure the ground truth, everyone wore a chest belt.
+During the data collection, the motion detector was used to remove periods of motion and only operated on stable periods.
+Data analysis showed, on average, 11% of a night exhibits motion which agrees with medical literature.
+Data collected over 21 nights to measure the identity matching of DeepBreath has an average accuracy of 99.1% and all subjects had an accuracy of above 95%.
+The breathing separation of multiple people with minimum distance between them was measure using five people sitting on a couch shoulder-to-shoulder.
+There were 8 different people who participated in different combinations of five subjects.
+Each trial lasted five minutes and the correlation between DeepBreath’s signal and the ground truth had an average of 0.922.

 ### Audience Questions
 1. Can multiple reflections be made to reach the person without too much noise?